iGitScor/Kickstarter/docs/faq.md

 If gulp scripts fail, check if gulp is installed globally by launching `gulp help` command.

-**Solution** : See the CLI documentation for alternatives.
-Scripts have to be executed with npm in this case.
+**Solution** : Install gulp globally `npm install gulp -g`.

 ### Less files are not automatically compiled ?

-Yes.
-But only if you execute the command `gulp watch`, otherwise you must execute `gulp compile` manually.
+Yes they are, but only if you execute the command `gulp watch`, otherwise you must execute `gulp compile` manually.

 ### Pagespeed scripts fail ?

-They only fail if the configuration is not settled.
+These scripts only fail if the configuration is not settled.
-Edit your gulpfile.js file and specify config.url.
+Edit your project configuration file and specify config.url or launch the configuration command.

 ### When using npm, when using gulp ?

-Always use gulp scripts directly if gulp is installed globally.
+Always use gulp scripts directly if gulp is installed globally. npm is only used to install packages.